rehierl/node-tree-outliner/3-4-0-design-6.md

 * An inner section always begins inside of its parent section:
-  That is, because the first content node of an inner section always is located in between the inner section's sectioning node and the end of the inner section's parent container.
+  That is, because the first content node of an inner section always is located in between the inner section's sectioning node and the exit event of the inner section's parent container.

 Put differently:

-* No inner section contains content nodes that do not also belong to its parent section.
-That is, an inner section does not reach past its parent section.
+* No inner section can contain nodes that do not also belong to its parent section.
+That is, an inner section can not reach past its parent section.
 * No parent section can end inside of one of its inner sections.
 That is, a parent section either remains to be open when an inner section is closed, or both sections end with the same event.

 Note that an inner section can not begin with its parent section.
-That is, because a sectioning node does not belong to its section.
+That is, because a sectioning node does not belong to its own section.
 Consequently, there always is at least the inner section's sectioning node in between both events.

 **CLARIFICATION**
 All content nodes of an inner section are also content nodes of its parent section.

-That is, because both sections count as being open for as long as the inner section is open.
+That is, because both sections are open for as long as the inner section is open.
 Because of that, all content nodes of an inner section must also be associated with the inner section's parent section.

 Note that this is just a formal requirement.
 That is, because the definitions treat all sections as separate entities.
-For practical reasons, and depending on the exact nature of the resulting structure of sections, it could still be allowed, due to implied associations, to associate each node with one section only.
+For practical reasons, and depending on the exact nature of the resulting structure of sections, it could still be allowed, due to implicit associations, to associate each node with only one section.

 **CLARIFICATION**
 A parent section always has at least one content node.